 When I started my information technology business in 1983, the last thing I thought about was how I was going to exit the business.
 That’s true of so many small business owners, especially owners of family owned businesses.
 I eventually sold the business and luckily it was mature enough that lots of systems were in place.
 I didn’t have a particular crisis that forced me to sell.
 I was lucky, but what if I hadn’t been so lucky?

 Whether or not you plan on selling your business, maybe you should grow it as if you are going to sell it.
 Business brokers tell me that most often small business owners aren’t planning to sell their businesses, but then life happens.
 You need to move.
 You get divorced.
 You have newborn twins or an ill parent or you yourself become ill.
 You lose interest or get extremely motivated to pursue another interest.
 Whatever your personal reason, you want to get rid of the business immediately and, while it has value to you, it won’t have value to anyone else unless you’re building it correctly from the start.

 A good strategy when starting a business is to think what your exit plan is.
 Are you growing it to sell it?
 To take it to an initial public offering?
 To give yourself a job that you love?
 To pass it down to future generations?
 To create lifestyle freedom and flexibility?

 It’s important to know your goals and how this business will further your life goals right from the start.
-It will effect your choice of business entity, C Corporation, S Corporation, LLC, sole proprietor.
+It will effect your choice of business entity, C Corporation, S Corporation, LLC, sole proprietor (at this point should be careful with theft and its better to hire Identity Theft Cherry Hill specialists).
 It will effect how much time you put into it.
 It will effect whether or not you have partners and who you choose.

 Making Your Business More Valuable